StanislavDjango/Norskkurs/docs/verb.md

 ### 2.1 Layout and filters
 - **Alphabet filter** (`verbLetter`) – three-state logic: “All”, letter, letter+topic.
 - **Topic filter** (`verbTag`) – tags derived from verb metadata (`work`, `travel`, `culture`, ...).
 Selecting a topic resets alphabet filter to “All” and vice versa.
+- **Search bar** – positioned to the right of topic chips; strips leading `å/to` automatically so the teacher can type bare verb forms.
 - **Pagination** – Intersection Observer + manual “Load more” fallback.
 Default 15 verbs per batch.
 - **Responsive table** – columns: Infinitive / Present / Past / Perfect / “Show example”; badges display `stream` and `level`.
 Tags shown as chips.